William Dathan Holbert: Media coverage

-Dateline NBC season 20 episode 7 "Rescue on the Mountainside/Stealing Paradise", original air date October 2010.
-Kate Snow investigates Cher Hughe, a resident of Panama and her ties to Holbert and Reese's criminal ways.
+In October 2010, an episode of Dateline NBC entitled "Stealing Paradise" investigated the disappearances of Cher Hughes and Bo Icelar, residents of Bocas del Toro, Panama, whose bodies were discovered on Holbert's property.

 In 2016, a detailed account of Holbert's crimes written by Nick Foster, The Jolly Roger Social Club: A True Story of a Killer in Paradise, was published.

-In January 2019, The Daily Mirror published an exposé on Holbert's supposed existence inside the New Chiriqui Public Prison.
-The online edition alleged that Holbert enjoys liberal privileges, that he has access to firearms inside the prison, and feasts on fast food daily.
+In January 2019, the Daily Mirror published an exposé on Holbert's supposed existence inside the New Chiriqui Public Prison.
+The online edition alleged that Holbert enjoys liberal privileges, has access to firearms inside the prison, and feasts on fast food daily.
 It reported on Holbert's status as the leader of various violent gangs, which Holbert defends as Christian groups.

-In 2021 Holbert published a controversial memoir about his life in prison called Long Live the King Wild Bill (the hero is a villian).
+In 2021, Holbert published a controversial memoir about his life in prison, Long Live the King Wild Bill (The Hero is a Villain).

 Holbert was criticized by the authorities for publishing photos of prison officials in 2015.
 The prison system of Panama keeps staff members' names private.
 Holbert, alleging corruption, published photos of several government functionaries.
 A corruption scandal ensued in the prison system, and several high-level officials of the now-defunct David Public Prison were fired or sanctioned by the government.
-Holbert did an interview with the Daily Mirror January 15, 2019 outlining the conditions of the Panamanian prison systems.
+Holbert did an interview with the Daily Mirror on January 15, 2019, outlining the conditions of the Panamanian prison systems.

-Prison Chaplain
+Prison chaplain

-In early 2020 Holbert was appointed pastor of the infamous Sector C in the La Joya Prison Complex.

-Holbert also acts as the mediator between the various violent gangs of the prison.
+Holbert now operates and chairs Los Reos Unificados, a syndicated Christian inmate organization, in Panama.
+He also operates Panama Human Rights, an international human rights organization for prisoners.
+In September 2014, Holbert's lawyer issued a statement saying that Holbert had been appointed chaplain of the Catholic Church in the Public Jail of David.
+In February 2020, Holbert was appointed Pastor and Mediator to the approximately 150 inmates of the super-maximum security wing of the most notorious prison in the Republic of Panama, La Joya.
+In early 2020, he was appointed pastor of the infamous Sector C in the La Joya Prison Complex.
+He also acts as the mediator between the various violent gangs of the prison.